seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 ### Authorization requests pending indefinitely

+**Causes**:
-**Cause**: No authorization handler responding to requests.
+1. No authorization handler responding to requests
+2. Multiple pending requests from different requesters waiting for approval

+**Solutions**:
-**Solution**: Implement an authorization handler to approve or reject requests, or ensure mode switching follows the ownership rules to avoid requiring authorization.
+1. Implement an authorization handler to approve or reject requests
+2. Ensure mode switching follows the ownership rules to avoid requiring authorization
+3. Mode owner can return to default mode to auto-approve the first pending request
+4. Note: Each requester can only have one pending request - new requests auto-replace previous ones from the same requester